 The Holderness Coast

-The Holderness Coast is one of Europe’s fastest eroding coastlines.
-The average annual rate of erosion is around 2 metres per year.
+The Holderness Coastline is one of Europe’s fastest eroding at an average annual rate of around 2 metres per year.
 This is around 2 million tonnes of material every year.
 Approximately 3 miles (5kms) of land has been lost since Roman times including 23 towns/villages.
 These are shown on the map below.

 The Holderness Coast is a great case study to use when examining coastal processes and the features associated with them.
 This is because the area contains ‘textbook’ examples of coastal erosion and deposition.
 The exposed chalk of Flamborough provides examples of erosion and features such as caves, arches and stacks.
 Coastal management at Hornsea and Withernsea are examples of hard engineering solutions to coastal erosion.
 Erosion at Skipsea illustrates the human impact of erosion in areas where coastlines are not being defended.
 Mappleton is an excellent case study of an attempt at coastal management, which has a negative impact further along the coast.

 Spurn Point provides evidence of longshore drift on the Holderness Coast.
 It is an excellent example of a spit.
 Around 3% of the material eroded from the Holderness Coast is deposited here each year.